 Upon entering the Upper School students prepare for the International Baccalaureate Diploma Programme by following the the International Baccalaureate Middle Years Programme (MYP) in 9th and 10th grade.
 The MYP covers a broad range of subjects while encouraging each student to make practical connections between their studies and the real world.

-The International Baccalaureate Diploma Programme and single IB Certificate Courses in Lausanne's Upper School provide students a challenging and well-rounded education while encouraging the pursuit of individual special interests in preparation for the college and university level.
+In 11th and 12th grade students embark on the International Baccalaureate Diploma Programme or single IB Certificate Courses in Lausanne's Upper School which provide students a challenging and well-rounded education while encouraging the pursuit of individual special interests in preparation for the college and university level.